Multi container apps

 MYSQL_DB- the database to use once connected

-While using env vars to set connection settings is generally ok for development, it is HIGHLY DISCOURAGED when running applications in production.
+While using env vars to set connection settings is generally accepted for development, it’s highly discouraged when running applications in production.
 Diogo Monica, a former lead of security at Docker, wrote a fantastic blog post explaining why.